yoavst/quickwatchfaces/README.md

       </replaces>
   </clock>
  ```
-2. You should optionally provide a preview.png which will be shown in the watchface chooser
+Second, You should optionally provide a preview.png which will be shown in the watchface chooser.
-3. Now zip up all your files, in the example you would zip the following files:
+Third, Now zip up all your files, in the example you would zip the following files:
 ```
 clock.xml
 preview.png